Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 - International Appalachian Trail

-The IAT starts at Mt Katahdin in Maine and winds 690 miles through Canada ending at the Gaspe Peninsula in Quebec.
+The IAT starts at Mount Katahdin in Maine and winds 690 miles through Canada ending at the Gaspe Peninsula in Quebec.
 There is a movement to further extend the trail through Europe and North Africa.

 - Long Trail